codenotary/codenotary.io/pages/blog/codenotary-timestamp-service-for-devs.md

 In case you want to unsupport/untrust an asset of yours that you no longer have, you can do so using the asset hash(es) with the following steps below.

-First, you’ll need to get the hash of the asset from your CodeNotary Ledger Compliance dashboard or alternatively you can use the `vcn list` command.
+First, you’ll need to get the hash of the asset from your CodeNotary Immutable Ledger dashboard or alternatively you can use the `vcn list` command.
 Then, in the CLI, use:

 ```
 vcn untrust --hash <asset's hash>